 How can I find out information about DPT vaccine problems?
 I am vaccinating my 2 month old son next week and would like as much info on this as possible.
 What can you tell me?

 Throughout human history, infectious diseases have plagued the population year after year, causing measureless misery and death.
-This rampage had been virtually unchecked until the twentieth century.
-During the second half of this century, a new process called immunization was introduced on a wide scale.
+This rampage had been virtually unchecked until the second half of the twentieth century, when a new process called immunization was introduced on a wide scale.
 This led to the global eradication of smallpox, the elimination of poliomyelitis from the Americas, and has almost eliminated tetanus, diphtheria, mumps, and the horrible congenital rubella syndrome.
 Immunization has greatly reduced the incidence of measles, pertussis, and meningitis.
 Millions of deaths and other tragedies have been prevented.

 The concept behind immunization is to expose children to a very small, very safe bit of the most dangerous diseases that they are likely to encounter at some point in their lives.
 This mild exposure helps their immune systems learn to recognize these entities, so that if they are exposed to the full-blown diseases later in life, they will either not become infected or have much less serious infections.
 This is a preventive, natural way to deal with infectious diseases.

 Diphtheria is a very serious bacterial disease that can make a person unable to breathe, cause paralysis, or even heart failure.
 About 10% of the people who get diphtheria die from it.
-Before the DPT shot was introduced, 17,000 children died in a single year in the United States alone in a diphtheria epidemic.
-Over the last several years, only a very few cases of diphtheria have been reported in the United States.
-In 1988 there were zero cases.
-This is primarily because most children have had shots to protect them.
-Diphtheria isn't gone, but most children are ready for it if they are exposed.
+Before the DPT vaccine was introduced, 17,000 children died in a single year in the United States alone in a diphtheria epidemic.
+In the 1990s, diphtheria spread across the newly independent states of the former Soviet Union and killed 3% to 23% of those affected by the disease (Red Book, 2012).
+Diphtheria continues to affect populations in Africa, Latin America, Asia, and the Middle East (CDC.gov/travel/yellowbook).

 For babies and those at high risk, pertussis can be severe or even life threatening.
 It causes repeated spells of coughing that can make it difficult to eat, drink, or breathe.
-About 1 out of every 200 children who get pertussis will die of it.
-Another 1 out of every 200 will have lifetime brain damage.
-As many as 2% will have seizures, 16% will get pneumonia, and 50% (even in this modern era of reduced hospitalization) will be sick enough to be hospitalized.
+About 1 out of every 200 infants between 2 to 11 months old who get pertussis will die of it.
+Among infants less than 1 month of age, 1 out of every 100 may die.
+Another 1 out of every 200 children will have lifetime brain damage.
+As many as 2% will have seizures and 22% will get pneumonia (Red Book 2009).

 Tetanus, also called lockjaw, is caused by a bacterium that is common in the soil.
 When this germ gets into an open cut or wound, an unprotected person can contract tetanus, which creates serious muscle spasms that can be strong enough to snap the spine.
 Even with modern medical care, about 30% of the people who get tetanus die from the disease.
-Tetanus was once very widespread, but since 1975 only 50 to 100 cases have been reported each year in the United States.
+Tetanus was once very widespread, but there have been 40 or fewer cases per year in the US since 1999, in large part due to the vaccine.

-While the DPT vaccine has dramatically cut down on the risks of disease and death for our children, exposing them to even a very small amount of these serious infections can cause side effects.
+While the DPT vaccine (DTwP and DTaP) has dramatically cut down on the risks of disease and death for our children, exposing them to even a very small amount of these serious infections can cause side effects.
 Many children will have soreness, redness, and swelling at the injection site.
 Many will also have a fever, be fussy, drowsy, and have a decreased appetite for one to two days after the vaccination.
-Giving acetaminophen every four hours for 24 hours following the immunization makes these mild side effects much less common.
+Giving acetaminophen for 24 hours following the immunization may make these mild side effects much less common.

-Moderate reactions to the DPT vaccine occur in 0.1% to 1.0% of children and include ongoing crying (for three hours or more), a high fever (up to 105 degrees F), and an unusual, high-pitched crying.
-About 0.057% of children will have a febrile seizure or a period of shock-collapse, where they become pale and limp for a short period.
-While these side effects are certainly disturbing, all of the above problems are temporary and have never been demonstrated to create a long-term problem of any kind.
+Moderate reactions that may occur with both forms of DPT vaccine include ongoing crying (for three hours or more), a high fever (up to 105 degrees F), and an unusual, high-pitched crying.
+Very rarely, children will have a febrile seizure or a period of shock-collapse, where they become pale and limp for a short period.

 For most individuals, the benefits of the DPT vaccine far outweigh the risks.
 The following events or conditions may have an impact on the risk of a reaction with the DPT vaccine:

-- Serious reaction to a previous injection of DPT
+- Moderate or severe reaction to a previous injection of DPT (DTaP or DTwP)

 - Moderate or severe illness